solidzone/mailmeteor-landing/_posts/2021-12-12-5-things-you-can-do-with-mailmeteor.md

 [![Image of multiple merge status columns in Google Sheets](/assets/img/blog/5-things-you-can-do-with-mailmeteor/multiple-merge-status.png){:width="600px" height="323px"}](https://docs.google.com/spreadsheets/d/165moV12ypcN8A61k8rIr-OSnTimD7zJAfk8Jp9DXs1Y/edit#gid=448727038){:target="\_blank"}

-Some users didn't knew they can send multiple campaigns from the same sheet and they created a new sheet every time they wanted to send emails.
+Some of our users didn't know they can send multiple campaigns from the same sheet and they created a new sheet every time they wanted to send emails.
 But, there's no limit to the number of merges you can do in the same sheet so you should definitely keep the same sheet.
 [Look at this spreadsheet if you want to see an example.](https://docs.google.com/spreadsheets/d/165moV12ypcN8A61k8rIr-OSnTimD7zJAfk8Jp9DXs1Y/edit#gid=448727038)

 ## Tip #2.
 Segment your mailing list

-This tip is really powerful if you want to send emails to only a portion of your mailing list.
+A handy tip if you want to send emails to only a portion of your recipients is to segment of your mailing list.
 For example, you could send emails, only to:

 - new registrations, if you manage a sport club.
 - only students of a specific class, if you are a teacher.
-- people that leave in Alabama, if you have an e-commerce store that delivers all around the USA.
+- people living in Alabama, if you have an e-commerce store that delivers all around the USA.
-- people that have opened or clicked in your previous emails, if you are a salespeople interested in following-up.
+- people that have opened or clicked in your previous emails, if you are doing sales and you want to follow-up with your prospects.

 <div class="blogpost-note">
-No matter how long your mailing list is or how many columns do you have, there's one single and simple rules to remember here: <strong>Mailmeteor sends emails only to visible rows of your spreadsheet.</strong>
+No matter how long your mailing list is or how many columns you have, there's one shimple thing to remember here: <strong>Mailmeteor sends emails only to visible rows of your spreadsheet.</strong>
 </div>

 So, whether you hide a row manually or you use the filters feature of Google Sheets, only recipients that you can see in your spreadsheet when you open Mailmeteor will receive an email.

 You might wonder how to use filters in Google Sheets?
-This is exactly what I will show you.
+This is exactly what I will show you next.

 ### How to hide a row in Google Sheets?